List of ambassadors of Sweden to Ukraine

-The ambassador of Sweden to Ukraine is in charge of Sweden's diplomatic mission to Ukraine.
+The Ambassador of Sweden to Ukraine (known formally as the Ambassador of the Kingdom of Sweden to Ukraine) is the official representative of the government of Sweden to the president of Ukraine and government of Ukraine.

-Swedish ambassadors and consuls to Ukraine from 1992
+History

+On 19 December 1991, the Swedish government recognized Ukraine as an independent state.
+The Swedish government decided on 9 January 1992, to enter into an agreement with Ukraine to establish diplomatic relations.
+The agreement came into effect on 13 January 1992.
+It was signed in Kyiv by Sweden's Foreign Minister, Margaretha af Ugglas, and Ukraine's Foreign Minister, Anatoliy Zlenko.

+List of representatives

 The Swedish embassy in Kyiv was opened in 1992 with its location at Hotel National on vul.
 Rozi Luksemburg 5.
 Since 1997 the embassy is located at vul.
 Ivana Franka 34/33.

 Since 2000 there is also a Swedish honorary consulate in Kakhovka, Kherson Oblast in southern Ukraine.

 Swedish representatives in the Ukrainian part of the Russian Empire

 Sweden also had several consuls and vice-consuls in the Ukrainian part of the Russian Empire.
 The diplomatic representations were formally in function until 1924, but in reality until about 1920.
-There were consuls in Odessa, Kharkov and Kyiv and vice-consuls (most often non-Swedes) in Berdyansk, Kerch, Mariupol, Nikolayev, Odessa, Sevastopol and Taganrog.
+There were consuls in Odesa, Kharkiv and Kyiv and vice-consuls (most often non-Swedes) in Berdiansk, Kerch, Mariupol, Mykolaiv, Odesa, Sevastopol and Taganrog.